hkpeaks/peaks-consolidation/README.md

 After the trial period ends, you can still use the app but there will be a 100MB file read/write limit.
 This is to encourage you to download the latest version again and again.

-The special arrangement of after trial period also removes your concern that the latest version will not be available in the future.
+The special arrangement of after trial period also removes your concern that the latest version may not be available in the future.
 It’s worth noting that rows of a 100MB file is more than what an Excel worksheet can handle.

 The initial version will cover the following command groups and commands:-